BNP pleads guilty again in $9 billion U.S. sanctions accord

 Schofield accepted BNP's plea and approved the settlement as fair and appropriate, saying the "severity of the defendant's conduct more than warrants" the size of the penalties.
 She scheduled sentencing for Oct.
 3.

-Banks under scrutiny include France's Credit Agricole SA and Societe Generale, and Germany's Commerzbank AG and Deutsche Bank AG, according to sources and public disclosures.
+Banks under scrutiny include France's Credit Agricole SA (CAGR.PA) and Societe Generale (SOGN.PA), and Germany's Commerzbank AG (CBKG.DE) and Deutsche Bank AG (DBKGn.DE), according to sources and public disclosures.

 In an unprecedented step, regulators banned BNP for a year from conducting certain U.S. dollar transactions, a key part of the bank's global business.
 It also agreed to forfeit $8.83 billion and pay a $140 million fine, a record for violating U.S. sanctions.